-A strong growth strategy facilitates competitors, resources, industry, value proposition, revenue opportunities, product, and copious amounts of data.
+A strong growth strategy facilitates competitors, resources, industry, value proposition, revenue opportunities, product, lead generation, and copious amounts of data.

 What types of growth strategies are there? #

 There are five types of growth marketing strategies any business can explore, this will largely depend on your business goals and growth mission.
 The main five growth strategies are: